Welcome to today's edition of the Rush 24-7 podcast.

 But I appreciate your saying that.

-There's I don't think there's any question about it.
+I don't think there's any question about it.

-So I appreciate your call.
+So I appreciate your call, Bob.

 We'll be back after this.

-All right, let's get to acorn.
+All right, let's get to Acorn.

-There are uh there are developments uh and updates regarding acorn.
+There are developments and updates regarding Acorn.

-This is such a telling soundbite.
+This first, this is such a telling soundbite.

 This just says it all.

-It happened on our 50,000 watt affiliate in Chicago, WLS, the big 89 this morning with Don Wade and Roma.
+It happened on our 50,000 watt affiliate in Chicago, WLS, the Big 89, this morning with Don Wade and Roma.

-And Don Wade of WLS Chicago, the big 89, says to Charlie Gibson, Senate bill yesterday passes, cutting off funds to this group Acorn.
+And Don Wade of WLS Chicago, the Big 89, says to Charlie Gibson, Senate bill yesterday passes cutting off funds to this group Acorn.

-Uh now we got the the bill passing.
+Now we got the bill passing.

-I think uh where is this?
+I think, where is this?

-Oh, it's at Big Hollywood, Breitbart site.
+Oh, it's at Big Hollywood Breitbart site.

-Lee Scott, all these fired acorn babes, he wants to hire them to do his taxes.
+He wants to hire them to do his taxes.

 These babes have shown how to evade taxes, how to get away from the IRS, how to run around it.

-This guy says these women could make more than they could ever make at Acorn by being hired by big corporations or individuals do their tax returns.
+This guy says these women could make more than they could ever make at Acorn by being hired by big corporations or individuals to do their tax returns.

 These women at Acorn could put H.R.
 Block out of business.